 - include photos of the waste and fly-tippers (if possible and safe to do so).
 But never put yourself at risk when reporting fly-tipping.

 We will visit every report of fly-tipping to investigate where the rubbish has come from and who was responsible for dumping it.

 We aim to remove all items on council-managed land within seven working days.

-Remember that you can dispose of your own bulky waste at our Household Waste Recycling Centres or through our Bulky Waste Collection service.
+You can dispose of your waste at the kerbside, a neighbourhood recycling site or Household Waste Recycling Centre, or through our Bulky Waste Collection service.